-• exceptional narrowness, shallowness, or shape of the land; or exceptional topographic or geographic condition; or other extraordinary and exceptional situations or conditions of the land, that are not of the owners making.
+- exceptional narrowness, shallowness, or shape of the land; or - exceptional topographic or geographic condition; or - other extraordinary and exceptional situations or conditions of the land, that are not of the owners making.

-Any products that meet the definition of hazardous Hazardous materials: materials set forth in Title 40 Code of Federal Regulations (CFR) Section 261.3, as that section may be amended by the United States Environmental Protection Agency.
+Hazardous materials: Any products that meet the definition of hazardous materials set forth in Title 40 Code of Federal Regulations (CFR) Section 261.3, as that section may be amended by the United States Environmental Protection Agency.

-The entire width between the boundary lines of every publicly Highway: maintained way when any part thereof is open to the use of the public for purposes of vehicular travel or the entire width of every way declared to be a public highway by any law of this state.
+Highway: The entire width between the boundary lines of every publicly maintained way when any part thereof is open to the use of the public for purposes of vehicular travel or the entire width of every way declared to be a public highway by any law of this state.

-A lawful activity commonly conducted within a dwelling or Home Occupation: accessory structure by a member or members of the family who occupy the dwelling, where the occupation is secondary to the use of the dwelling for living purposes and the residential character of the dwelling is maintained.
+Home Occupation: An activity conducted within a dwelling or accessory structure by occupant(s) of the dwelling unit, where the occupation is secondary to the use of the dwelling and the residential character of the dwelling is maintained.
 See Section 9.8.